Clarkabad

 Clarkabad is a Christian-majority village located in Kasur, Punjab, Pakistan.
+It is located in the Kot Radha Krishan tehsil.

 History

 It was founded by an English missionary, Robert Clark who purchased 1900 acres of land from the government.
+He bought the Christians all over from Punjab for agricultural work.
+Some muslims from Lohar and Dhobi community also settled here.

-The land, which was drained once canal system established, was allocated to the Chuhras who left their traditional occupation as sweepers and became farmers.
+The land, which was drained once canal system established, was allocated to the Christian farmers.

+Infrastructure

+The Punjab Christians Ministries International Trust Hospital was built in the 2010s by a Pakistani Diaspora Christian.